Why It Works

 - Cornmeal gives the casserole a hearty rather than a custardy texture, distinguishing it from similar dishes like quiche or frittata.

 Corn casserole is a dish that's hard to define.
-In some places, it's just a euphemism for creamed corn that's been baked; in others, it's little more than a combination of canned corn and corn-muffin mix.
+In some places, it's just a euphemism for creamed corn that's been baked; in others, it's little more than a combination of canned corn and Jiffy corn muffin mix.
 Down South, it's loaded with enough eggs and cream to warrant the name "corn pudding," a custard-like dish that's often sweet enough to pass for dessert.

 In the spirit of Daniel's any-way-you-like-it chicken cacciatore, I'd rather not split hairs over what corn casserole "should" be and simply tell you how I make mine instead.

 As long as the basic framework—the overall ratio of vegetables to eggs and dairy—is held in place, the specifics are something you can tweak on the fly.